PoliticalGraveyard.com

 Perkins, William H. — of Washington County, Md.
 Member of Maryland state house of delegates from Washington County, 1878.
 Burial location unknown.

-Perkins, William John — U.S. Vice Consul in Cardiff, 1917.
+Perkins, William John — U.S. Vice Consul in Cardiff, as of 1917.
 Burial location unknown.

 Perkins, William L. — of Brooklyn, Kings County, N.Y.
 Member of New York state assembly from Kings County 10th District, 1896-97.
 Burial location unknown.

 Perkins, William O., Jr. — of Jersey City, Hudson County, N.J.
 Democrat.
-Member of New Jersey state house of assembly 31st District; elected 1975.
-Still living as of 1976.
+Member of New Jersey state house of assembly 31st District, 1974-77; defeated (Save Hudson County), 1971; delegate to Democratic National Convention from New Jersey, 1976.
+Still living as of 1977.

 Perkins, William O'Neil — Speaker of the Tennessee State House of Representatives, 1869-71.
 Burial location unknown.

 Perkins, William S. — of Detroit, Wayne County, Mich.
 Republican.
-Alternate delegate to Republican National Convention from Michigan, 1944; candidate in primary for Michigan state senate 3rd District, 1944.
+Alternate delegate to Republican National Convention from Michigan, 1944; candidate for Michigan state senate 3rd District, 1944.
 Presumed deceased.
 Burial location unknown.

 Perkins, Willis B. (d.
 1937) — of Grand Rapids, Kent County, Mich.
 Republican.
 Circuit judge in Michigan 17th Circuit, 1900-37; died in office 1937.
 Died August 31, 1937.
 Interment at Woodlawn Cemetery, Grand Rapids, Mich.